Rhyming and Stealing

 • turkish (bath)

-You might also have noticed some of the references in this last group are distinctly non-19th century.
+You might also have noticed some references in this last group are distinctly non-19th century.
 Indeed, the lexicon continues to expand, with “popney”, focusing on slang deriving from the names of famous people, including.

 • becks (i.e., David Beckham and Posh Spice): dosh (money)